Volunteers are critical to organizations like ours. No experience is necessary. Training specific to volunteer roles will be provided free of charge.

 What are the benefits of volunteering for the Alzheimer Society?

-- Help to make a difference in the lives of those who have been affected by Alzheimer's disease or a related dementia.
+- Help to make a difference in the lives of those who have been affected by Alzheimer's disease or other dementia.

 - Share your knowledge, skills and abilities.